UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/seminar-edinburgh.md

 ---
-Join us for our first Seminar on UNIVERSE-HPC on 9th October 2023 at the Bayes Centre @ The University of Edinburgh.
+Join us for our first Seminar on UNIVERSE-HPC on 9th October 2023 at the Bayes Centre @ The University of Edinburgh and Online.

 ## Topic: Structure and delivery format for Online HPC courses
 Day/Date: Monday, 9th October 2023